nerskin/lda.svi/README.md

 ## TODO:

 * ~~Check that the output makes sense~~
-* Tidy the output
+* Systematic testing
 * Optimize. http://minimallysufficient.github.io/r/programming/c++/2018/02/16/profiling-rcpp-packages.html
+* Use tidyeval for the interface
-* Add documentation/vignette
+* Add more documentation/vignette
 * Submit to CRAN